mogelbrod/widont/README.md

 ```

 A `TypeError` will be thrown for unknown or incomplete `replacements` values.

+The `minWords` argument specifies the minimum number of words requires to be
+present in the string for the replacement to be applied.
+It defaults to 3 to
+avoid forcing strings only consisting of two words to be kept together, as that
+could lead to them overflowing.

 ## Origins
 The original `widont` was created by